sunpy/sunpy/docs/guide/acquiring_data/fido.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As we have seen above the `~sunpy.net.fido_factory.UnifiedResponse` object contains many response tables which make up the search results.
-Each of these responses are `~sunpy.net.base_client.QueryResponseTable` objects, these are `astropy.table` objects which means you can interact with them an filter them like any other tabular data.
+Each of the responses are `~sunpy.net.base_client.QueryResponseTable` objects, which are `astropy.table` objects meaning that you can interact with them and filter them like any other tabular data.
 This can be used to interact with results which are metadata only, i.e. searches from the HEK, or it can be used to reduce the number of files downloaded by `Fido.fetch <sunpy.net.fido_factory.UnifiedDownloaderFactory.fetch>`.

 For example if we did a query for some AIA and HMI data::